namvnngu/namvnngu.github.io/drafts/writing.md

 are identical such as navigation bar and footer.
 If the number of pages grows into the hundreds (due to the number of writing pages), keeping these areas consistent and updated in all pages becomes a daunting and time-consuming task.
-Therefore, I created **Block** to solve this issue thanks to [GNU sed](https://www.gnu.org/software/sed).
-A block is similar to a component in popular front-end frameworks/libraries such as React.js.
+Therefore, I created **Block** built on top of [GNU sed](https://www.gnu.org/software/sed) to solve this issue.
+A block is similar to a component in popular front-end frameworks/libraries.
 It is a reusable group of HTML elements.

 Block declaration syntax: